openenclave/openenclave/docs/Community/Governance.md

 through Working Groups (**WG**), and a Community Governance Committee (**CGC**) meets to review the overall structure, ensuring the health of the project.

-_NOTE: In lieu of a "technical steering committee", the Architecture SIG should be considered as the best forum for technical debates that affect the whole project_

 Each group (SIGs, WGs, and CGC) shall maintain documentation in this repository.
 Creating a new SIG or WG requires the approval of the CGC, and is formally created by the merging of a "charter" document.
-A SIG is generally responsible for the delivery of a technical artifact (code, release binaries, operation of infrastructure, etc), whereas a WG is generally not responsible for these types of artefacts.
+A SIG is generally responsible for the delivery of a technical artifact (code, release binaries, operation of infrastructure, etc), whereas a WG is generally not responsible for these types of artifacts.

 A SIG Chair is responsible for the health of that SIG, and should be considered authoritative for that subsection of the project's code base insofar as code or other technical deliverables are a responsibility of that SIG.
-Additionally, each SIG is responsible for establishing its own governance process (defining the process for SIG Chair selection, for example).
+It is the SIG Chair's responsibility to ensure there are sufficient Approvers and Reviewers to support the development velocity and SIG health, and ensure a succession plan is in place should the chair intend to step down.
+Each SIG is responsible for establishing its own governance process (defining the process for SIG Chair selection, for example).

 When a change affects code owned by multiple SIGs, it should be coordinated with the respective SIGs.
 If long-term collaboration is anticipated, cross-SIG efforts can be coordinated by establishing a Working Group (WG), which is given a charter and which reports progress back to the relevant SIGs and/or the CGC.

-If there is conflict, either within or between SIGs, or between any members of the community, wherein it is desirable, the issue can be raised to the CGC.
+An example of this is the [Architecture SIG](sig-architecture), which is a special kind of Working Group in that it exists across SIGs but owns delivery of architecture documents and plans, and is therefore designated as a SIG.

+New SIGs can be created by copying the
+[SIG charter template](governance/sig-charter-template.md) and making a proposal to the CGC.
+Templates for WGs and Committees may be added in the future.

 Technical Discussions
 ---------------------